 How many days will inspectors spend in the school?

 Ofsted allocates indicative on-site inspection time to inspections.
-The tariffs are published separately.
+The tariffs of inspector days are published separately.
 The specification for the inspection, based on Form S1, may trigger more time for the inspection of particular aspects of provision.

 How are schools selected for inspection?